III. B North - East Region

 Route b: From Vekilski (road 207) to Radan Voyvoda to Stefan Karadzha to Kaloyan to Dobrotich to Mpmcjhilovo to Sredno Selo to Vetrino (road 208) to Provadia.

-Comparing with the route a, thiis one is shorter and as if the climbing is a little bit less.
-The next are several photos illustrating the area from Stefan Karadzha toward Vetrino.
+Comparing with the route a, this one is shorter and the climbing is a little bit less.
+Next are several photos illustrating the area from Stefan Karadzha toward Vetrino.

 Route c